The Toughest Reservations In Austin Right Now (And How To Get Them) guide image

 OpenTable logo

-Verdict: A meal at Red Ash is often heavy-handed—expect lots of butter, garlic, bone marrow, and cheese in just about everything—but you come here to celebrate big occasions.
+A meal at Red Ash is often heavy-handed—expect lots of butter, garlic, bone marrow, and cheese in just about everything—but that's okay because you come here to celebrate big occasions.
 It’s basically a rustic Italian restaurant imagined through the lens of a swanky downtown steakhouse.
 The pastas are homemade, and almost everything is cooked on a live wood fire.
-It’s also one of the only places you’re going to find a 50 day dry-aged steak in town, which is sadly about half the time you’ll need to start planning in advance for a meal here.
+It’s also one of the only places you’re going to find a 50-day dry-aged steak in town, which is sadly about half the time you’ll need to start planning in advance for a meal here.

 How to get in: Show up right when Red Ash opens and there’s a decent chance you can grab a seat or two at the bar.
-But if you want a guaranteed table you’ll need to start planning early.
-Reservations open up six months in advance, and prime time tables book up about four months in advance (and about two months for the late night seats).
-If you’re mostly here for steak, you can get a good (but not quite as good) steak at one of Red Ash’s sister restaurants, Bulevar and J. Carver, with a little less planning.
+But if you want a guaranteed table, you’ll need to start planning early.
+Reservations open up six months in advance, and prime time tables book up about four months in advance (and about two months for the late-night seats).
+If you’re mostly here for steak, you can get a good (but not quite as good) one at one of Red Ash’s sister restaurants, Bulevar and J. Carver’s, with a little less planning.

-How to get in: Reservations are released at 9am on the first of the month, on a rolling three month basis.
+How to get in: Reservations are released at 9am on the first of the month, on a rolling three-month basis, meaning you’ll always be able to plan about 90 days out.
 If you want to secure prime time seatings on popular nights, you’ll want to be near a computer when tickets get released.
 They go fast, but not split-second fast.
 And if you’re a little more flexible with your timing, there are usually spots about four to six weeks out.

 photo credit: Holly Dirks